Damiano Carrara

-Damiano Carrara (born 22 September 1985) is an Italian chef, restaurateur and cookbook author who resides in Moorpark, California.
+Damiano Carrara (born 22 September 1985) is an Italian chef, restaurateur and cookbook author who resides in Italy.

 Early life

 Carrara was born in Lucca, Tuscany.
 He served as a bartender at age 19 in his hometown before he continued bartending across Dublin, Ireland.
 By 2012, he and his brother Massimiliano had relocated to Moorpark, California, where they opened their bakery Carrara Pastries.
 In 2013, they opened a second location in Agoura Hills, California.
+In 2023 the Carrara Pastry companies were sold to a new owner.

 Career

 Carrara has made television appearances on several Food Network series.
 He first came to prominence as a contestant in the premier season of Spring Baking Championship in 2015, where he finished in second place.
 Later that year, he went on to win the "Chocotage XXL" episode of Cutthroat Kitchen.

 Carrara also infrequently served as a judge on Bakers vs. Fakers and Winner Cake All.
 Carrara also served as a judge in the Christmas Cookie Challenge, which aired on Food Network in 2017.